LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 <details><summary>🔭 EXPERIMENT: Dumping a Connection Port:</summary>

 - In this experiment, you’ll use the **CSRSS API** port for Windows processes running in Session 1, which is the typical interactive session for the console user.
-Whenever a Windows application launches, it connects to CSRSS’s API port in the appropriate session.
+Whenever a Windows app launches, it connects to CSRSS’s API port in the appropriate session.
 - Start by obtaining a pointer to the connection port with the `!object` command:

 ```c